yitzchak/nontrivial-gray-streams/README.md

 PATHNAME and TRUENAME are also permitted to be implemented as generic functions.
 There is no default method since these are not valid for all streams.

-> There do not appear to be any implementations that make PATHNAME or
-> TRUENAME generic functions.
-CCL does have a generic
-> CCL:STREAM-FILENAME.
+If PATHNAME is made generic then the feature `:gray-streams-pathname` will be present.
+If TRUENAME is made generic then the feature `:gray-streams-truename` will be present.

 # Optional Predicates